pytest-dev/pluggy/docs/index.rst

 ``1:N`` registered *hookimpls* and calls them in sequence.

-Every :py:class:`pluggy.PluginManager` has a ``hook`` attribute which is an instance of a :py:class:`pluggy._HookRelay`.
+Every :py:class:`pluggy.PluginManager` has a ``hook`` attribute which is an instance of this :py:class:`pluggy._HookRelay`.
 The ``_HookRelay`` itself contains references (by hook name) to each registered *hookimpl*'s ``_HookCaller`` instance.